 Dear friends, this is a surprise post!

-As you know I had taken a long round of pilgrimages to South India in the month of Dec’12 between 13th and 18th.
-Blogging did not stop in those days inspite of travelling.
+I had taken a long round of pilgrimages to South India in the month of Dec’12 between 13th and 18th.
+Blogging did not stop in those days in spite of travelling.

 I also went to Madurai and KanyaKumari between 26th and 29th Dec’12.

 Photos were shared with you of Pondicherry, Thanjuvar and Kanya Kumari.
 However, after that a lot of activities of the blog have kept me preoccupied since then.
-But that does not mean that we leave our task undone.
 Today I showcase some of my Mammalapuram pictures, which was visited on our way back to Chennai from Pondicherry.

 Pictures of Madurai are still pending and shall be shared with you soon.